aolenevme/react-exchanger/README.md

-# Crypto currency widget in React
+# Crypto currency widget with React